 The blue line on this graph is from the Orton cone chart for 108F/hr.
-But those are not the target temperatures for our cone firings.
-We use the red line to program our controllers to produce accurate firings for each cone.
-Where is that red from?
+But those are not the target temperatures for our test kiln cone firings.
+We use the red line to program the controller for each cone.
+Where is that red line from?
 We made it.
-The self-supporting cones we put in every firing verify that red line, time after time, for thousands of firings (we routinely fire at every cone shown, manually maintaining programs for them all our insight-live.com/glossary/23">kiln controllers).
-One caveat: As pyrometers degrade and are replaced there is need to adjust the final temperature a few degrees.
+The self-supporting cones we put in every firing verify it, time after time, for thousands of firings.
+Only fine-tuning is needed to adjust the top temperature if a cone so indicates.
+This happens as elements degrade or when they are replaced.
 Should you use that red line?
-No. Use self-supporting cones to establish your target temperatures.
+No. Use self-supporting cones to establish your target temperatures and make your own line.

 Pages that reference this post in the Digitalfire Reference Library: